-In the previous subsection, we implicitly assumed that all pursuit strategies could be conducted with any value of p, q indistinctly.
+p,q indistinctly.
 Here we quantify the efficiency of various investigative methods by associating a cost measure to each of them.
-We assume that investigating criminals requires the expenditure of societal resources, while arresting criminals can be considered a gain, since an arrest will weaken the criminal network and the prospect of future crime will lessen.
+We assume that investigating criminals requires the expenditure of societal resources, whereas arresting criminals can be considered a gain, since an arrest will weaken the criminal network and the prospect of future crime will lessen.
 We thus evaluate cost as the number of investigations performed by law enforcement within a given pursuit phase minus the number of criminals removed within the same pursuit, if this difference is positive.
 Otherwise, if the number of investigations is lower than the number of arrests, we let costs be zero.
-For example, in the left hand panel of Fig. 8 four nodes are investigated, the street criminal (depicted in yellow), and three senior members (depicted in green).
-During the arrest phase, in the right hand panel of Fig. 8, four criminals are eliminated (depicted in red).
+For example, in the left hand panel of Fig. 8 four nodes are investigated, the street criminal (depicted in yellow) and three senior members (depicted in red).
+During the arrest phase, in the right hand panel of Fig. 8, four criminals are eliminated (depicted in blue).
 At this iteration, the costs associated with investigating four criminals are balanced by the benefits associated with removing four criminals, so we tally costs as zero.
-The total cost is then calculated as the cumulative cost required to reach the kingpin throughout the simulation, assuming the network is eradicated.
-If the network is not eradicated, we can still record the cumulative costs until the entire population n^ has joined the criminal organization.
-However, we do not discuss cases where the kingpin is not reached, since here costs will be proportional to the number of rounds until the n^ criminals are incorporated in the network.
-Note that dead-ends in this context are very expensive, since there are no net gains in a pursuit that leads to no arrests.
-In the upper panel of Fig. 11 we plot the total cost incurred by authorities conditioned on the network being dismantled for a total population size n = 1000 and for various pursuit methods $Q_A(p)$ and $Q_D(q)$ starting on an initial full ternary tree.
+Total costs are then calculated as the cumulative cost required to reach the kingpin throughout the duration of the simulation, assuming the network is eradicated.
+If the network is not eradicated, we can still record the cumulative costs until the entire population $n^$ has joined the criminal organization.
+However, we do not discuss cases where the kingpin is not reached, since here costs will be proportional to the number of rounds until the $n^$ criminals are incorporated in the network.
+Note that dead ends in this context are very expensive, since there are no net gains in a pursuit that leads to no arrests.
+In the upper panel of Fig. 11 we plot the total cost incurred by authorities conditioned on the network being dismantled for a total population size $n^ = 1000$ and for various pursuit methods $Q_A(p)$ and $Q_D(q)$ starting on an initial full ternary tree.
 We also depict the probability of kingpin capture and criminal network eradication as shades in the data points.
 Costs are identically zero for $Q_A(p=1)$ and $Q_D(q=1)$ since in these cases there will be two investigations and two criminals removed at every time step.
-Similarly, costs stay low for low values of p, qacross both strategies.
-For example for both $Q_A(p=2)$ and $Q_D(q=3)$ total expenditures are very small, indicating that the number of investigations is at most comparable to the number of criminals removed throughout the entire network evolution.
+Similarly, costs stay low for low values of p,q across both strategies.
+For example, for both $Q_A(p=2)$ and $Q_D(q=3)$ total expenditures are very small, indicating that the number of investigations is at most comparable to the number of criminals removed throughout the entire network evolution.